EngineersNeedArt/Stereographer/README.md

 ### Steroscopic Images

 There's not anything magical about the old stereoscopic images.
-They are precisely 7 inches wide and 3 1/2 inches tall.
-Both images are 3 inches by 3 inches square.
+The cards are precisely 7 inches wide and 3 1/2 inches tall.
+Both images on the card (left and right) are 3 inches by 3 inches square.
 To create a modern version you need merely extract the left and right image pairs from the MPO file and composite them at the correct scale and position.

 <p align="center">
 <img width="800" src="https://github.com/EngineersNeedArt/Stereographer/blob/f1b5a393c7fc3da519610bf1de3af8da894ae456/Images/stereocard.jpg">